 In 2011, the 62-year-old was convicted of sexual assaulting his “child brides."
 He is serving a life sentence, plus 20 years, after once being on the FBI's "Most Wanted" list.
-Oxygen unveils details about the secretive community of Jeffs' family and followers in "Abuse of Power," which airs Saturday, May 19 at 7/6c.
+Oxygen unveils details about the secretive community of Jeffs' family and followers in "Deadly Power."

 But since Jeffs' incarceration, many have wondered what happened to the dozens of women who were married to him.